What is Anglo-Catholicism?

 Am I welcome?

-Why doesn’t S. Clement’s use the prayerbook?
+Why doesn’t S. Clement’s use the Prayerbook?

 Is S. Clement’s a Catholic parish?

-While S. Clement’s is catholic in the sense that it’s faith and practice follows that of the universal church, S. Clement’s has no official affiliation with the Roman Catholic church.
-S. Clement’s is a part of the Diocese of Pennsylvania within the Episcopal Church of the United States of America, part of the world-wide Anglican Communion.
+While S. Clement’s is catholic in the sense that it’s faith and practice follows that of the universal church, S. Clement’s has no affiliation with the Roman Catholic church.
+S. Clement’s is a part of the Diocese of Pennsylvania within the Episcopal Church of the United States of America, which itself is part of the world-wide Anglican Communion.
 While detractors periodically attempt to spread rumours about a potential break with the Episcopal Church, this has never been the case: S. Clement’s continues, and will continue, to testify to the Catholic faith within the Episcopal Dicocese of Pennsylvania.

-Why is the priest silent during the canon of the mass?
+Why is the priest silent during the Canon of the Mass?

 “While all things were in quiet silence, and the night was in the midst of her course, Thine almighty Word, O Lord, leapt down from heaven from Thy royal throne.”

 Introit, Sunday within the Octave of Christmas